Select Page

 Step 6: Arrival at Oranienburg

-Once you arrive at Oranienburg, leave the train station and make your way to the bus stop located just outside the station.
-From there, take bus number 804 or 821 to the Sachsenhausen Memorial.
-The bus journey takes approximately 10 minutes and drops you off near the entrance of the memorial site.
+Oranienburg can be reached by train from Berlin and afterwards visitors should get out of the train station and find the bus stop just outside.
+From there you need to take either bus 804 or 821 to get to the Sachsenhausen Memorial.
+The bus ride takes about 10 minutes and deposits one near the entrance leading to the memorial area.

 Visitor Center and Museum